Pharmacy assistants help pharmacists and pharmacy technicians order, prepare and dispense medicines.

 Training and development

-You will be given the training you need to be a member of the pharmacy team.
-This includes health and safety, use of IT systems, manufacturing medicines and dispensing prescriptions.
+You’ll be given the training on the job such as health and safety, use of IT systems, manufacturing medicines and dispensing prescriptions.

-You may be offered the chance to study for qualifications such as:
+You may also be offered the chance to complete the Pharmacy services assistant (level 2).

 Where can a pharmacy assistant career take you